Bogotá Travel Journal: Gay-friendly Capital of Colombia

 One important note at the end of our Bogotá travel journal: Visiting the capital city of Colombia also means that you might get altitude or so-called height sickness as the city is located on around 2.500 meters altitude.
 We faced some symptoms having difficulty breathing and feeling light-headed and sometimes dizzy.
 Especially for the first days after arriving from sea level Cartagena in Bogotá, we suggest to not drink (too much) alcohol but a lot of water, try to take it slow and plan enough time for some rest.

 Ohh, and since we get this question a lot: Yes, it really felt safe for us being there as openly gay couples traveling together to and around Colombia.
 Please feel free to ask us any questions for your own trip to Colombia and we will give our best to find the right answer, or at least, point you in the right direction.

 Do you wanna know and see more of us gay couple travel bloggers?
 Stay tuned on Instagram, Twitter, YouTube, and Facebook!
 See you around in Colombia, South America and on one of our next gay pride trips around the world!

 Karl & Daan.

 This gay-friendly trip to Colombia was made possible in close collaboration with KLM Royal Dutch Airlines, Out in Colombia, and the Tourism board of Colombia.
-Additional to that, we are thankful for all the tips and help coming from our wonderful readers, followers, new and old friends from all over the world and Colombia.
+Additional to that, we are thankful for all the tips and help to come from our wonderful readers, followers, new and old friends from all over the world, and Colombia.
 Nevertheless, our opinion, our photos, our videos, and our writings are our own, as always.